domino-team/docs/docs/openwrt/shadowsocks.md

 `user name@your computer name:~S SSH root@192.168.8.1`

-when you first login, Host key verification failed may displayed as follow:
+If you have ever connected to another router, host key verification failed may displayed as follow:

 ![52220528680](images/remove-ssh-keygen.png)